Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

 - geography of the supplier’s services.

-This review involved the Compliance, Legal, HR, Finance and Facilities functions and comprised one-to-one briefings and consultations.
+209 suppliers were considered in the review (out of an overall 626 suppliers with whom BGF transact) which involved the Compliance, Legal, HR, Finance, Marketing and Facilities functions and comprised one-to-one briefings and consultations.

 Assessment, management and effectiveness